kazimatija/fivemTow/README.md

     PlayerData.metadata['jobrep']['tow'] = PlayerData.metadata['jobrep']['tow'] or 0
 ```

-Lastly to vehicles to generate at all, similar to jl-laptop (You must add minimum 2 cars per tier to make it work) Headover to your qb-core/shared/vehicles and add this to all your following vehicles:
+If you're planning to use the tier system the generate vehicles then, similar to jl-laptop (You must add minimum 2 cars per tier to make it work) Headover to your qb-core/shared/vehicles and add this to all your following vehicles:
 ```lua
     ["tier"] = "D" -- Can either be D, C, B, A, S
 ```